LxLeChat/SimpleCharts/README.md

 # Recently Added feature(s)
 You can now specify the exact colors you want to use for your datas points.
 Presently for the New-PieChartImage.
 See examples below.

+# Future Feature(s)
+- Add posibility to specify the exact color for lines charts.
+Just like for the pie chart.

 # New-LineChartImage
 -New-LineChartImage, usage example(s):